GuyVanced/taskmanager-api/README.md

 ## 1. Overview

-Task Management API is a RESTful API service built using FastAPI and SQLite Database.
+Task Manager API is a RESTful API service built using FastAPI and SQLite Database.
 It includes services for creating, reading, updating and deleting tasks.
 Users can create tasks with **title**, **description** and **completed** status

 ## 2. Implementation